Tropical Storm Humberto forms in Atlantic. Maps show its forecast path.

 Tropical Storm Humberto forecast and path

-As of the NHC's Wednesday afternoon update, Humberto is located about 550 miles northeast of the Leeward Islands.
-It is moving west-northwest at about 15 mph with maximum sustained winds of 40 mph.
+As of early Thursday morning, Humberto was located about 480 miles east-northeast of the Leeward Islands.
+It was moving west-northwest at about 10 mph with maximum sustained winds of 45 mph.

-"Steady strengthening is forecast during the next several days," the hurricane center said.
+"Steady strengthening is forecast during the next several days," the hurricane center said on Wednesday evening.

-Due to warm sea surface temperatures and mid-level relative humidity, Humberto is "within a favorable environment for strengthening," the NHC said.
+Due to warm sea surface temperatures and mid-level relative humidity, Humberto is "within a favorable environment for strengthening," the NHC said Wednesday.

 It is the eighth named storm of the 2025 Atlantic hurricane season.
 The tropical storm comes on the heels of Hurricane Gabrielle, which is not impacting land and is forecast to head farther out into the Atlantic.